 b) The amendment issued has been incorporated;

-c) References to Indian Standard given in Annex A has been updated;
+c) References to standard given in Annex A has been updated;

 d) BIS certification marking clause has been updated; and

 e) Sampling and criteria for conformity has been modified.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.